Anaminus/roblox-api-tools/README.md

 These dump the API to a file named `api.txt`.

-The purpose of this module is to parse the contents of the dump file to a Lua table, so that it may be manipulated more easily.
+This repo contains Lua functions for parsing the contents of the dump into a Lua table, so that it may be manipulated more easily.

+The first function, ParseAPI, uses regular expressions for parsing.
+It is small and fast, but will crash and burn if the contents of the dump are malformed.
+It is pretty much safe to use on an unmodified dump file taken directly from the Roblox exe.

+In comparison, the second function, LexAPI, is larger and slower, but significantly more accurate.
+If the dump is malformed in any way, this function will tell you the exact location of the error, down to the character.
+Use this if you're making modifications to the dump file, and need to verify that it is correct.

 ### Usage

-The ParseRbxAPI function expects a string, which is the contents of the dump file.
-It returns a table containing the parsed data.
+Both functions expect a string, which is the contents of the dump file.
+They both return a table containing the parsed data, in the exact same format.
 Here's an example:

-    local ParseRbxAPI = require 'ParseRbxAPI'
+    local ParseAPI = require 'ParseAPI'

     local f = io.open('api.txt')
     local data = f:read('*a')
     f:close()

-    local database = ParseRbxAPI(data)
+    local database = ParseAPI(data)

 ### Table Contents

 The returned table is a list of "items", which are tables.
 All items contain the following fields:

 - *string* **type**: The type of item.
 Used to indicate what other fields are available in the item.
 - *table* **tags**:  A set of tags attached to the item.
 Each entry is a `["tagname"]=true` pair.